Funky house: 2000s

 The genre generated significant success in the early and mid-2000s.
 Its influence spread across global club scenes, with popular record labels such as Defected Records, Ministry of Sound, Hed Kandi, and Fierce Angel releasing compilation albums dedicated to funky house.
 Notable compilation series include Defected's "In the House" and Hed Kandi's "Beach House."
 Artists like Joey Negro (Dave Lee), Armand van Helden, and DJ Sneak played crucial roles in shaping the genre's sound, blending funk, soul, and house into vibrant, feel-good music that resonated worldwide.

 2010s–present

 With the growing interest in funk and disco in the early 2010s, a new wave of music incorporating funk and disco samples emerged.
 However, some argue that the evolving sound structure diverged from traditional funky house characteristics, leading to what some refer to as funk-house.
-At the end of the day, these titles are interchangeable.
+Ultimately, these titles are interchangeable.
 While some see this development as a misinterpretation, others believe that funky house's influence is evident in modern deep and tech house productions.
 Certain modern producers have kept the tradition alive by remixing classic tracks, maintaining its relevance in contemporary club culture.